wko27/blog/_daily/2017-09-24-Backpacking.md

 LEARNINGS:
 * don't forget to bring utensils!
-* also, how to use hiking poles correctly ... (needs a blog post)
+* how to use hiking poles correctly ... (needs a blog post)